2020 United States presidential election in Nebraska

 Located in the conservative Great Plains, Nebraska is one of the most reliably Republican states in the country, having backed the Democratic presidential nominee only once since 1936, during Lyndon B. Johnson's 1964 landslide, and having gone to the Republican nominee by a double-digit margin in every presidential election since.
 However, Nebraska is one of two states, the other being Maine, to allocate its electoral votes by congressional district.
 A candidate receives one electoral vote for each district won while the statewide winner receives an additional two electoral votes.
 Ever since Nebraska first adopted this system in 1992, in practice the Republican nominee has almost always won all three districts, and hence all the state's electoral votes.
 The first time it split its electoral votes came in 2008 when Barack Obama carried Nebraska's 2nd congressional district, anchored by Omaha, and thus received one electoral vote from the state despite losing statewide.
 The 2nd district returned to the Republican column in the following two elections, but in 2020 it was considered a key battleground.

 Trump carried Nebraska statewide by 19 points on Election Day, down from 25 points in 2016.
 Biden was able to flip the 2nd district, carrying it by 6.6 points, the best Democratic performance since Nebraska first adopted its system of allocation by district, and the first time in this period that the district has voted more Democratic than the nation.
+Nebraska's 6% margin swing between 2016 and 2020 represented the largest leftward shift towards the Democratic Party out of any state won by Trump that the Democrats otherwise failed to flip, even shifting more leftward than Michigan which was Biden's strongest performance in a state won by Trump in 2016.
 Trump received the state's other four electoral votes.
-Prior to the election, all news organizations declared Nebraska a safe red state, while most organizations viewed the 2nd district as either Lean Biden or a tossup.
-This was the first election in which both Nebraska and Maine would officially split their electoral votes.
+Before the election, all news organizations declared Nebraska a safe red state, while most organizations viewed the 2nd district as either leaning towards Biden or a tossup.
+This was the first election in which both Nebraska and Maine split their electoral votes.